putsi/kernel-bungles/cryptor/README.md

 # Loadable kernel module that provides RC4-cryptography

-Note: This implementation is very unsecure as a hardened version will be provided by the hardcryptor-module.
+Note: The implementation is very unsafe and contains multiple vulnerabilities.
+A hardened version will be provided by the hardcryptor-module.

 ## Installing
 ```